What is included in my day tour?

 Accommodation before and after your Lodge trip and all accommodation during town-based trips and food on town-based trips, transportation, lift passes, and National Parks passes.
 Touring equipment and avalanche safety equipment are available to rent.

-Wildroutes vs other guiding outfits
+Revelstoke Guides vs other guiding outfits

-Wildroutes is a small boutique guiding operation that has been running trips since 2003.
+RBG is a small boutique guiding operation that has been running trips since 2003.
 We specialize in small, private groups on custom trips.

-How safe are the trips?
+How safe are the triPS?

-Is Wildroutes a good fit for me?
+Is Revelstoke Guides a good fit for me?

 Seventy percent of our clients are returning customers, and many have experience with touring and backcountry activities.
 We also welcome newcomers to the backcountry who possess a strong background in downhill skiing.
 Most of our guests bring their own equipment and safety gear; however, we can provide touring equipment and safety gear upon request.